samueljaval/download-single-use-files/README.md

 ```
 (depending on how you call python from your terminal)

 You can then close your terminal and the script will still be running.
+You can close the terminal window but cannot close the terminal app.

 To stop the script from running, you need to run the following in your command line : <br/>
 ```